Everything you wanted to know about the Tristan chord but were afraid to ask

 [Roger North, Wagner's Most Subtle Art: An analytic study of 'Tristan und Isolde', p.
 159]

-oger North goes on to say that, with only a couple of exceptions, the second
+oger North goes on to say that, with only a couple of exceptions, this "basic motif"

-basic motif (as he calls it) 1, a short musical cell first heard in the Prelude, is always accompanied by a Tristan chord.
-Here it
+(as he calls it) 1, a short musical cell first heard in the Prelude, is always accompanied by a Tristan chord.
+Here it is:

 There is no country, no town, no village that I